inesp/inesp.github.io/_posts/2019-08-12-improve-eloquence-with-synonyms.md

 This article is half joke half truthful advice.
 Everything that is on the internet should be taken with a grain of salt :wink:.

-However, communication is difficult, particularly written communication, since we have been programmed over the millennia to get 75% of out information from non-verbal cues.
+However, communication is difficult, particularly written communication, since we have been programmed over the millennia to get 75% of our information from non-verbal cues.

-When writing something down, there is the problem of the author not having succeded in expressing what she wanted to, the problem of us not having all the context, the problem of us not having succedded in expessing what we wanted to and the problem of this sentence being written down forever and ever and ever and ...
+When writing something down, there is the problem of the author not having succeeded in expressing what she wanted to, the problem of us not having all the context, the problem of us not having succeeded in expressing what we wanted to and the problem of this sentence being written down forever and ever and ever and ...
 (When are any comments, any emails ever deleted?).
-It is simply prudent to bit a bit more meticulous when crating your legacy.
+It is simply prudent to bit a bit more meticulous when creating your legacy.

 ![Writings last](/assets/Synonyms-da-vinci.jpg){:.full-width}